nikryden/Retrogame-Handler/README.md

 ### Pland Features
 1. Save game images to the computer
 2. Save game meta info like (description, date of release and publisher) to text file.
-3. Easy update of the program.
+3. Scraping images and data for Emulationstation.
-4. Scraper images and data for Emulationstation.
+4. Easy update of the program.

 **If you have any features you like to se in the program please add a issue.**